JS-LinuxInfra/Python/README.md

 Defines ASCII art and prints symmetrically to the terminal.

+### Boolean Variables and if/elif/else statements

+1. `boolean_variables.py`

-**boolean_variables.py** Defines boolean variables, prints True or False to the terminal as well as the class of variable.
+Defines boolean variables, prints True or False to the terminal as well as the class of variable.

+2. `if_statement.py`

-**if_statement.py** Defines a variable, evaluates an if expression and prints the correct output to the terminal.
+Defines a variable, evaluates an if expression and prints the correct output to the terminal.

+3. `multiple_if_statements.py`

-**multiple_if_statements.py** Defines multiple variables, evaluates multiple expressions, prints expected output to the terminal.
+Defines multiple variables, evaluates multiple expressions, prints expected output to the terminal.

+4. `and_statement.py`

-**and_statement.py** Defines multiple variables, evaluates an and statement, prints expected output to the terminal.
+Defines multiple variables, evaluates an and statement, prints expected output to the terminal.

+5. `or_statement.py`

-**or_statement.py** Defines multiple variables, evaluates an or statement, prints expected output to the terminal.
+Defines multiple variables, evaluates an or statement, prints expected output to the terminal.

+6. `not_statement.py`

-**not_statement.py** Defines multiple variables, evaluates a not statement, prints expected output to the terminal.
+Defines multiple variables, evaluates a not statement, prints expected output to the terminal.

+7. `else_statement.py`

-**else_statement.py** Defines multiple variables, evaluates an else statement, prints expected output to the terminal.
+Defines multiple variables, evaluates an else statement, prints expected output to the terminal.

+8. `else_if_statement.py`

-**else_if_statement.py** Defines multiple variables, evaluates an else if statement, prints expected output to the terminal.
+Defines multiple variables, evaluates an else if statement, prints expected output to the terminal.

+9. `advanced_else_if_statement.py`

-**advanced_else_if_statement.py** Defines multiple variables, evaluates an advanced else if statement, prints expected output to the terminal.
+Defines multiple variables, evaluates an advanced else if statement, prints expected output to the terminal.

+### Lists

+1. `list_method.py`

-**list_method.py** Defines a list, removes the final integer and prints the remainder to the terminal.
+Defines a list, removes the final integer and prints the remainder to the terminal.

+2. `list_append.py*`

-**list_append.py** Defines a list, appends two additional integers, and prints the updated list to the terminal.
+Defines a list, appends two additional integers, and prints the updated list to the terminal.

+3. `list_elements.py`

-**list_elements.py** Defines a list, defines zero-indexing list position and prints out employee 3.
+Defines a list, defines zero-indexing list position and prints out employee 3.

+4. `list_negative_index.py`

-**list_negative_index.py** Defines a list, defines negative zero-indexing list position and prints out the last element
+Defines a list, defines negative zero-indexing list position and prints out the last element.

+5. `modify_list.py`

-**modify_list.py** Defines a list, insert elements using positive and negative indexing, pring modified list to the terminal.
+Defines a list, insert elements using positive and negative indexing, print modified list to the terminal.

+6. `remove_list.py`

-**remove_list.py** Defines a list, removes an element and prints updated list to the terminal.
+Defines a list, removes an element and prints updated list to the terminal.

+7. `2d_list.py`

-**2d_list.py** Create 2D list, update elements, print updated elements to the terminal.
+Create 2D list, update elements, print updated elements to the terminal.

+8. `modify_2d_list.py`

-**modify_2d_list.py** Create 2D list, modify elements and print output to the terminal.
+Create 2D list, modify elements and print output to the terminal.

+9. `advanced_modify_2d_list.py`

-**advanced_modify_2d_list.py** Modify 2D list via both insertion and removal of elements in customer data list, then print the updated list.
+Modify 2D list via both insertion and removal of elements in customer data list, then print the updated list.

-Output:
-[['Ken', 'American', 9], ['Tanya', 'Ukrainian', 9], ['Madison', 'Indian', 7]]

 ## Code

 This is the code I have written.
 Each program details what the program does and what the end result ended up being.

+1. `loveseat_project.py`

-**loveseat_project.py** This code tracks inventory, determines a customer's order, calculates sales tax, and provides the customer with the total for their purchase including price of items purchased as well as sales tax.
+This code tracks inventory, determines a customer's order, calculates sales tax, and provides the customer with the total for their purchase including price of items purchased as well as sales tax.

+2. `magic_8_ball.py`

-**magic_8_ball.py** This code takes the user's name, prompts them to ask a question, executes a random number generator, and the randomly decided integer then determines the string printed to the terminal to answer their question.
+This code takes the user's name, prompts them to ask a question, executes a random number generator, and the randomly decided integer then determines the string printed to the terminal to answer their question.

+3. `sals_shipping.py`

-**sals_shipping.py** This code takes the weight from a user, compares it to the available shipping options and provides the customer with the cost for each option based on the weight of what they are shipping.
+This code takes the weight from a user, compares it to the available shipping options and provides the customer with the cost for each option based on the weight of what they are shipping.

+4. `gradebook.py`

-**gradebook.py** This code details multiple subjects and grades, determine pass/fail paramaters, modify via adding and removal of grades, print updated gradebook to terminal.
+This code details multiple subjects and grades, determine pass/fail paramaters, modify via adding and removal of grades, print updated gradebook to terminal.

 ## Contributing
 Any and all feedback is always welcome.